-Nigerian-born Femi Ogunode (Qatar) who was a shocking second in the 100m after losing his title to Taftian of Iran led the 200m easing up with a 20.79 run.
+Nigerian-born Femi Ogunode (Qatar), a shocking second in the 100m after losing his title to Taftian of Iran, led the 200m easing up with a 20.79 run.

-The only other South East Asian there Aravinn Thevar of Malaysia equaled his SB of 21.33 placing 13th also qualifying for the Semi-Finals.
+The only South East Asian there, Aravinn Thevar of Malaysia, equaled his SB of 21.33, placing 13th and qualifying for the Semi-Finals.

 Beram also has 400 times this year of 46.56 but decided to focus on the 200m.

-*Beram has now supplied Pinoyathletics.info a copy of his passport confirming his 200m mark as a new national record
+*Beram has now supplied Pinoyathletics.info a copy of his passport confirming his 200m marks as a new national record